deep-thought-labs/drive/docs/node-operations.md

 ### Using Graphical Interface (Easiest)

-1. Open the interface: `docker compose exec infinite-mainnet node-ui`
+1. Open the interface: `docker compose exec infinite node-ui`
 2. Navigate to **"Node Monitoring"** → **"View Logs"** or **"Follow Logs"**

 ### Using Command Line